DungeonPaper/dungeon-paper-app/README.md

 ### Quick Development Setup

 ```
-gh repo fork DungeonPaper/dungeon-paper-app # Fork the Repository with the Github CLI.
+gh repo fork DungeonPaper/dungeon-paper-app --clone # Fork the Repository with the Github CLI.
 Alternatively, do it manually
 cd dungeon-paper-app
 ./local_development.sh # Setup firebase and secrets, as explained in *Development Set Up*
 ```